Adult Learning

 Fee: No charge for Members,

 This class will focus on Hebrew reading (decoding) and assumes no prior experience with Hebrew.
-You will learn the Hebrew letters and vowels, and by the end of the 12 weeks, be able to read words and simple blessings and prayers with practice.
-We will use the textbook, Aleph Isn’t Tough, which can be purchased from BehrmanHouse.com or Amazon.com
+You will learn the Hebrew letters and vowels, and by the end, be able to read words and simple blessings and prayers with practice.
+We will use the textbook, Aleph Isn’t Tough, which can be purchased from BehrmanHouse.com or Amazon.com prior to the first class.

 Fee: No charge for Members,